Police: 8 injured in Milwaukee-area mall shooting; suspect sought

 Wooley said she didn’t see anyone but the shots were “very close.”
 She added that they ran in the opposite direction to the basement of the store, where they then hid.

 Trish Cox’s 19-year-old nephew works at Finish Line sporting goods store.
-She said she was worried because the store’s phone wasn’t being answered.
-She was waiting frantically while FBI agents cleared the mall.
+She said she was worried because the store’s phone wasn’t being answered and was frantic as she waited while FBI agents cleared the mall.

 An agent who wouldn’t give his name said the mall was being “methodically” cleared.
 Heavily armed FBI personnel were visible at the mall.